Author: Laura Morrison

 - Clearly communicate your organization’s values.
 To clarify what culture means in your workplace, make sure you communicate with both current and prospective employees what your core values are.
 As mentioned above, there should be 1-3 of these values that guide how your organization operates.
 Make sure everyone is on the same page when it comes to what is most important.

 - Gather feedback.
 Your employees can be very valuable resources as you assess your own organizational culture.
 We recommend conducting an anonymous company-wide survey in order to elicit honest opinions from your employees on topics such as values, leadership, hiring and promotion opportunities, and more.
-Book a free expert session with us today to discuss how to conduct a meaningful audit.
+Book a free support session with us today to discuss how to conduct a meaningful audit.

 Here’s the real question: do you want a candidate who will fit in with your current organizational culture or someone who will make it better?
 If what you want is innovation, creativity, and top performance, research shows you should be looking for “culture adds” rather than “culture fits”.
 What’s missing from your organization right now?
 Keep an eye out for candidates who can enrich your team rather than just fit in.